 Parents often ask where did things go wrong?
 So, where do maladaptive behaviors stem from?
 Is it from being raised in broken households?
 Statistically, “no”.
 The contextual framework that most theorists support is rooted in psychodynamic stage theory.
 Sigmund Freud postulated that it was sometime during infancy.
 Erik Erickson claims maladaptive behaviors can form at a crossroads at any stage in a person’s life.
 Existential theorists contend that the here and now is where to find incongruence an individual’s life.
 Behaviorist John B. Watson stated that given the correct environment, he would be able to groom a child to be anything he wished.
 Here are some of the tenets of development.

 The question “what is development?” implies that there is an end goal, which is not the case.
 Developmental psychology has a childhood connotation to it.
 We now know that development is from birth to death.
 Every experience, perception and memory will shape an individual’s development at every point along the way.
-Psychosocial theory emphasizes interaction among the psychological and societal systems.
+The psychosocial theory emphasizes interaction among the psychological and societal systems.
 Due to cognitive, emotional and developmental variables throughout each stage, individual beliefs about oneself and one’s worldview changes dramatically.
-Through developmental psychology we are able to observe and predict some outlines that are typical based on bio-psycho-social considerations (B.M.
+Through developmental psychology, we are able to observe and predict some outlines that are typically based on bio-psycho-social considerations (B.M.
 Newman & P. R. Newman, Development through life: A psychosocial approach, 1999)

 As humans live longer due to medical science advances, developmental psychology has to adapt to stay current with psychological trends of aging.
 Accordingly, there are four significant research designs: retrospective designs, cross-sectional studies, longitudinal studies, and cohort sequential designs.